 For us, it was also important for heating up water in our old gas boiler.
-In the summer, when the coal fire wasn't in use, then the only way to get access to hot water for a bath was to heat it up in the boiler.
-The boiler was quite simply a metal box that was filled up with buckets of cold water; the gas was then lit under it; and then if you'll forgive the pun Bob's Your Uncle, an hour or so later, there was enough water for a hot bath.
-Looking back, it was actually quite dangerous, because the hot water then had to be transported from the kitchen through to the bathroom.
+In the summer, when the coal fire wasn't in use then the only way to get access to hot water for a bath was to heat it up in the boiler.
+The boiler was quite simply a metal box that was filled up with buckets of cold water; the gas was then lit under it; and then if you'll forgive the pun Bob's Your Uncle - an hour or so later there was enough water for a hot bath.
+Looking back it was actually quite dangerous, because the hot water then had to be transported from the kitchen through to the bathroom.

 Leaving for work at the Civil Service in the morning she say Don't forget to switch the boiler on at four o'clock.
-This was so that she could have a bath before going out on the Friday evening when she needed a quick turn around.
+This was so that she could have a bath before going out dancing on the Friday evening when she needed a quick turn around.

-One of the highlights in the year for families at The Stair was when there was a knock at the door and a man with a large denoted thick book would say Gas Man and walk straight into the house, turn immediately into the kitchen and open the first cupboard door on the right.
+One of the highlights in the year for families at The Stair was when there was a knock at the door and a man with a large denoted thick book would say 'Gas Man' and walk straight into the house, turn immediately right into the kitchen and open the first cupboard door on the right.

 The great excitement came after he had taken the reading and worked out the figure against his notebook - the gas rebate!
 This was important to families because in hard pressed times the money which was returned came as a real bonus.

 I had discovered that after the previous visit that he hadn't replaced the padlock properly so I could easily pull out the drawer and take out a shilling any time I fancied a treat from Jimmy's Green Van!

 It could have been worse I suppose - I'd imagine any kind of fiddling with the gas was a criminal offence - we, or should I say, I, probably got off lightly!

 ps I always liked that old joke.
-Two men passed each other at five thousand feet.
+'Two men passed each other at five thousand feet.
 One says to t'other Do you know anything about parachutes?
-T'other replies, Nah, do you know anything about gas ovens!
+T'other replies, Nah, do you know anything about gas ovens!'